Stress is a human mechanism to increase our effectiveness – even when we may not be on top-form.

-Fuel is vital; too much fuel and we aren’t going anywhere.
+Fuel is vital; but too much fuel and we aren’t going anywhere.

 Stress is vital; too much stress and we struggle.
 And too much stress can shorten our lives.

-Yet, the term ‘stress’ is often used in a negative context – that’s because many people confuse ‘excess-stress’ with the stress we all need.
+Despite its usefulness, the term ‘stress’ is often used in a negative context.
+That’s because many people confuse ‘excess-stress’ with the stress we all need.

 What’s the difference between stress and anxiety?